 - Contributions to the Spanish pension scheme

 Nevertheless, there is one thing to consider here.
-In countries like the UK, this allowances and deductible expenses are given against the income, subtracting from it.
+In countries like the UK, these allowances and deductible expenses are given against the income, subtracting from it.
 In Spain the situation is different.
 In our country, they are conceded as a tax credit that works in favor of the total payable tax.

 What we have covered up till here where the general dispositions that the tax law states.
 Nevertheless, the tax system in Spain is really complex, and according to your specific situation the general rule won’t be applicable or you will be able to benefit from deductions and personal allowances.